djaus2/SoftataDevices/README.md

 ----

 ### Updates
+- Mnay changes including
+  - Added LED actuator which morphs to Relay when used.
 - Added ActuatorCapabilities property to each actuator to indicate which actuator methods apply and hence what data is required.
   - Once instantiated, actuator can be queried for this property
   - SoftataConsole2 app then can determine what data (byte/bit/none) is required for a method call.